 In this photo you can see quite clearly the little water-proof security box for cellphone and wallets.
 This fits very tightly under strong elastic cords on top of the kayak – its always within easy access for photo-shoots.
 How I managed to take this photo and still remain upright, will remain a mystery.
 But these kayaks are very sturdy.

 Kayaking Abel Tasman NP – staying comfortable

 When you’re Kayaking Abel Tasman NP, you won’t every be too far from Marehau Beach.
 But its amazing how deceptive distances can be when you’re in the water.
 Twenty minutes can go by and you don’t seem to be getting any closer.
 Then all of a sudden, you’ll notice that the few houses dotted around are looking more defined.
 Do you get wet?
 Yes, you do, but it’s not enough to make you uncomfortable.
 Also there are sponges at the front of the kayak.
 You can use these to wipe any excess water that happens to pool around your ‘skirt’.

 A wonderful day in the Abel Tasman National Park

 One minute you’re floating through unfathomable depths and the next you’re in the shallows.
 Honestly, it happens that fast.
 I’m thankful to see the Abel Tasman Kayaks van waiting to pick us up.
 Good timekeeping at the right end guys.
-Don’t be surprised if you are expected to much in and rinse your own lifejacket.
+Don’t be surprised if you are expected to muck in and rinse your own life jacket.
 You will be expected to assist with lifting the kayaks onto their racks back at base camp.
 Its actually quite a nice feel-good way to end this lovely Kayak trip.
 If kayaking is not your thing you may want to try Abel Tasman Eco tours or Abel Tasman Charter.
 In any case the region is stunning for holiday makers.
 Also, some accommodation options for your consideration.